dghuuloc/Articles/Introduction-to-JPA-Hibernate.md

 Spring Data JPA provides a solation to reduce a lot of boilerplate code.
 We can use Spring Data JPA to reduce the amount of boilerplate code required to implement the data access object (DAO) layer.

+## Conclusion
+- __JPA__ is API interface for ORM technology in Java Applications.
+- __Hibernate__ is the implementations of JPA and uses JDBC internally to connect with database.
+- __Spring Data JPA__ is a composite of modules provided by Spring that uses JPA internally.